Final 3 Down Payment Program Myths Debunked

 Learn about the three most common types of programs.

-Truth: There are many options and opportunities.
+There are many DPA program options and opportunities.
 The only difficult task used to be identifying what programs might be a fit for your situation.
-Our search tool makes it simple for you search your options.
+Our Down Payment Resource search tool makes it simple for you to find available options.
 The key is doing research early in the home buying process as well as reviewing the application criteria.

 Homebuyers must also demonstrate that they are financially responsible.
 Assistance programs have credit score thresholds and cash reserve requirements.
 Most programs will require a little money down from the homebuyer, as well as homebuyer education, especially for first-time homebuyers, to ensure the long-term homeownership success of each new buyer.

-Here’s the deal–your home purchase is likely the largest purchase you will ever make.
-So, you want to get it right and make a wise financial decision, right?
-When you apply for and use a down payment program, it does require additional paperwork, however the paperwork is similar to what you are already doing when applying for a home loan.
+Your home purchase is likely the largest purchase you will ever make.
+So, you want to get it right and make a wise financial decision.
+When you apply for and use a DPA program, it does require additional paperwork, however the paperwork is similar to what you are already doing when applying for a home loan.

 Interview lenders to find someone knowledgeable about the programs in your area and willing to work with you.
-(Check out our 5 essential questions for mortgage lenders.)
+(Here are a few essential questions for mortgage lenders.)

 Lenders who can offer these programs are called “participating lenders.”
 They are qualified to write the loans associated with the programs and understand how to incorporate this special financing into the home loan without complicating or prolonging the real estate transaction.
 This is why it’s important for to seek information about available programs prior to touring homes or even getting prequalified.
 A little homework upfront will ensure a smooth, successful transaction down the road.